-- Operating system: - o MAC: OSX Yosemite 10.10.5 or higher - o PC: Windows 7, 8, or higher - Processor / Ram: - o MAC: Intel / AMD Processor, 2 GB RAM - o PC: Dual-core 2.4 Ghz CPU, 2 GB RAM or better - Web Browsers: Mozilla Firefox v20.0 or Higher Google Chrome v25.0 or higher - Plug-ins: Javascript Enabled & Third Party Cookies Enabled - Camera resolution: 800 x 600 resolution or better - Internet connection: Cable Modem, DSL or better (300 kbps download, 250 kbps upload)
+- Operating system:

+- MAC: OSX Yosemite 10.10.5 or higher

+- o PC: Windows 7, 8, or higher

+- Processor / Ram:

+- MAC: Intel / AMD Processor, 2 GB RAM

+- o PC: Dual-core 2.4 Ghz CPU, 2 GB RAM or better

+- Web Browsers: Mozilla Firefox v20.0 or Higher Google Chrome v25.0 or higher - Plug-ins: Javascript Enabled & Third Party Cookies Enabled - Camera resolution: 800 x 600 resolution or better - Internet connection: Cable Modem, DSL or better (300 kbps download, 250 kbps upload)

-Content for each chapter will consist of slides, chapter readings, assigned practice questions, self-study questions, and any additional resources provided by the instructor.
+Content for each chapter will consist of slides, chapter readings, assigned practice problems, self-study problems, and any additional resources provided by the instructor.

-As this is an online course, a great deal of self-discipline and scheduling is required to stay on-top of course content.
-Students should anticipate approximately 6 to 8 hours of work per chapter.
+As this is an online course, a great deal of discipline and scheduling is required to stay on-top of course content.
+Students should anticipate approximately 6 to 8 hours of work per chapter outside of class time.

-Class Time: The scheduled class time will be used by the course instructor in a variety of ways to support your online learning.
+Class Time: Classes will be conducted virtually via Zoom at the scheduled time and will NOT be recorded.
+The scheduled class time will be used by the course instructor in a variety of ways to support your online learning.
 Class time may consist of lectures, group work, problem solving, and discussion.
-Please refer to your course OWL site for more details as to how the instructor plans to use the class time on a weekly basis.
+Class preparation is expected.

-Assigned Questions: Each week students will have assigned questions to apply what they have learned through the lectures and chapter readings.
+Practice Problems: Each week students will have assigned questions to apply what they have learned through the lectures and chapter readings.
 To perform well in this course, students must spend time completing accounting problems and reviewing the answers to check understanding.

-Self-Study Questions: Self-study questions will provide the student with the opportunity to further practice the course material.
-The questions need not be submitted and will not be graded.
+Self-Study Problems: Self-study problems will provide the student with the opportunity to further practice the course material.
+The problems need not be submitted and will not be graded.